 Rents from tenants pay your mortgage and still leave you with cash in hand as a buy and hold investor.
 Buy and hold real estate investing offers predictable cash flow since real estate markets aren’t as volatile as the stock market.
 And you can expect payouts from rents to continue throughout the duration of holding.

-However, buy and hold real estate investing isn’t always passive.
-As a landlord, you’ll be responsible for handling property marketing, tenant vetting, rent collection and property maintenance on your own, unless you hire a property management company.
+However, the buy and hold strategy isn’t always passive.
+As a landlord, you’ll be responsible for handling property marketing, tenant vetting, rent collection and property maintenance on your own unless you hire a property management company or work with an investing club like RealWealth that connects its members to turnkey property providers who sell single family and multi-family investment properties with property management in place.

 2. Leverage

-If you have stellar credit and can afford a 20% down payment, you can easily own any piece of for-sale real estate in the US.
-The best part is that you not only get to own that asset but also the rental payments from that asset.
+If you have stellar credit and can afford a 20% down payment, you can easily own real estate in the US.
+The best part is that you not only get to own that asset, but you also get rental payments from that asset.

 3. Tax Benefits